 Palo Azul BarkTea

 Also referred to as “Kidney Wood”, Palo Azul bark is a natural diuretic that can help promote kidney health.
-It helps us excrete sodium and water, which makes it a potentially good option for treating various kidney conditions.
+It helps us excrete sodium and water, which makes it a potentially good option for treating various kidney abnormal conditions.
 Isoflavones, compounds commonly found in Palo Azul, have been mentioned to have beneficial effects against kidney stones.

 You can learn more about using Palo Azul tea to help kidney stones here.

-As increased urine production is one of the best ways to fight kidney stones, wheatgrass juice is often considered a good home remedy for this condition.
+As mentioned above, increased urine production is one of the best ways to fight kidney stones, and wheatgrass juice is often considered a good home remedy for this condition.
 It contains several compounds that can increase our urine production and allow the stones to pass more easily.
 You can drink between two and eight ounces of wheatgrass juice or pure extract daily, or you can swap this out for supplemental pills and powders that may be equally as effective.